Surfing in Arugam Bay

 The world-famous surf spot in Arugam Bay

 Arugam Bay is one of THE spots for surfing in Sri Lanka.
 The famous wave at Main Point is internationally known and due to that, Arugam Bay once was rated as one of the Top 10 surfing destinations in the world.
-Therefore, it’s not a surprise that Arugam Bay is also an international surf competition venue in Sri Lanka.
+Hence, it’s not a surprise that Arugam Bay is also an international surf competition venue in Sri Lanka.

 Why surfing in Arugam Bay

 There are different reasons why people enjoy the surf in Arugam Bay.
 We actually love the variety and flexibility.
 It’s not just one spot to surf, there are around 10 spots that are easily available within a 30 minutes tuk-tuk ride.
-Therefore, even a longer surfing holiday can’t get boring (if it ever can 😉 ), as you just might go to a different spot now and then, to spice it up a little.
+That’s why even a longer surfing holiday can’t get boring (if it ever can 😉 ), as you just might go to a different spot now and then, to spice it up a little.

 The area has a lot to offer for all different levels.
 We have hosted all kinds of surfers: Pros who just go to Main Point every day for weeks, being able to compete with the strong line-up.
 You have to know what you are doing when surfing Main Point.
-The reef is not fun, in contrast to the ride: It can be long and big, barrels included.
+This means, the reef is not fun – in contrast to the ride: It can be long and big, barrels included.

 Intermediates mostly enjoy the option to see different beaches.
 Every spot is unique, with its natural surroundings, its waves, break, and the infrastructure.
 Find out more about the different surf spots here.
 Intermediates often travel all over Sri Lanka and spend 5–7 days here before they continue with their round trip.

 Beginners have fun making their first experiences in the water.
 Though, especially in the peak months, it can get crowded at the favourite beginner spots.
 Most beginners try surfing as one part of their Sri Lanka holiday experience.
 You can also find various surf camps on the South Coast and a small selection in Arugam Bay with focus on learning how to surf in Sri Lanka.